cse547, ams547

 Stony Brook University Syllabus Statement

 If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact Disability Support Services at (631) 632-6748 or Disability Support ServicesWebsite They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.
 Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
-For procedures and information go to the following website: Disability Support Services Website
+For procedures and information go to the following website: Disabilit Support Services Website